- 1 Summary

 Stepping: For precise positioning, the - and + buttons let you step forward and backward one frame.
 If you hold these buttons down, it will increment/decrement 1 frames every 1/6 second, and as you drag right/left off the + and - buttons, it will increment/decrement faster.

-Roll over the time counter to get the movie length.
-Select from its menu to switch to seconds, frames and timecode.
+Time code: Roll over the time counter to get the movie length.
+Select from its menu to switch between seconds, frames and timecode.

 Look at the custom parameters of moviePlayer.
-All UI looks and controls are tied to parameters on the Setup (UI in version 12) page.
+On the UI page, all UI looks and customizations are set here.

 Here you can turn on Control Panel Always On while you are learning the UI.

-You can also control opacity of the UI's overlay panels, and whether you want them displayed only when you roll over the panels or always.
+You can also size the UI's overlay panels, and choose whether you want them displayed only when you roll over the panels or always.

-Advanced: On Setup (UI) -> Action on Select, you can play the movie when you click on the
+Advanced: On the Behavior page -> Action on Select, you can play the movie when you click on the

 moviePlayer1 node in a TouchDesigner network.
 With other options, it can pause the movie when you click on another node. etc. You can play a certain cue when you select the movie.
 This is useful when demoing movies in a TD network where you can click a node and it plays your preferred cue.

-moviePlayer optionally plays audio out the default audio device (Internal Audio Player on the Setup page).
-Its Volume parameter on the Setup (Controls in version 12) page is mirrored in the UI as the Audio slider.
-Also the second output of the component is the audio of the movie, which can be routed to a mixer/output.
+The audio signal always goes out the second output.
+But moviePlayer optionally plays audio to the default audio device (Internal Audio Player on the Control page).
+Its Volume parameter on the Control page is mirrored in the UI as the Audio slider.
+Alternately the second output of the component can be routed to a mixer/output component.